 It’s also great if you’re looking for some good ol’ peace and quiet!
-Wenshan is not very popular with tourists, it’s visited mainly by locals looking for a break from the city, but they do welcome the occasional tourist with open arms!
+Wenshan is not very popular with tourists; it’s visited mainly by locals looking for a break from the city.
+They do, however, welcome tourists with open arms!

 Best Hostel in Taipei – Meander Taipei